Sport in Hong Kong: Hong Kong Games

 The Hong Kong Games is a territorial multi-sport event first held in 2007.
 The 18 districts of Hong Kong are the participating units.

 Hong Kong Marathon

 The Hong Kong Marathon takes place every February and draws as many as 30,000 participants.

 International sporting events

 Hong Kong competes separately from China in various international sporting events.
 Hong Kong also had its own team during British administration prior to 1997.

+Hong Kong athletes have long represented China in international sporting events, especially football, including during the period when Hong Kong was a British colony.

 Asian Games

 Hong Kong has been participating in the Asian Games since the 1954 Games.
 The most recent participation was the 2022 Asian Games.
 With the Government's support, the Sports Federation and Olympic Committee of Hong Kong, China submitted Hong Kong's bid for hosting the 2006 Asian Games to the Olympic Council of Asia (OCA) in 2000.
 Hong Kong lost the bid to Doha at the OCA general meeting held in Busan, South Korea on 12 November 2000.